 But biodynamics isn’t for the faint of heart.
 No business owner in their right mind would make the conversion, let alone achieve Demeter certification, unless they believed in it.
 The costs are too high, the additional financial returns negligible.
 Hence, most bottles that proudly display the Demeter logo come from small artisan estates where ideology and philosophy hold greater sway than profits.
 Demeter-certified producers often have at least one foot in the “natural” camp.
 That’s to say, there’s a good chance that the contents of the bottle will be unsulphured, unapologetically hazy and radical in content.

 Podere Forte doesn’t fall into this camp.
 Its wines are cossetted, polished and fretted over to the nth degree.
 The end result is less exciting than it should be.
 I found them over-oaked, sometimes unremittingly so.
-They seemed soulless, so finessed and worried over that they could probably never live up to the leviathan dreams of their creators.
+They seemed soulless, so finessed and fretted-over that they could probably never live up to the leviathan dreams of their creators.

 Over the course of an exquisite lunch (chefs Erik van Loon, Jarno Eggen and Fred Mustert should be very proud), we learnt from our host Giovanni (the operation’s sales director) that Podere Forte’s owner Pasquale Forte has a background in electronics (He’s owner and head honcho at the massive Eldor corporation) and that he’s very passionate about creating a sustainable, holistic farm (or Podere).
 I’d wager that he’s also a bit of a control freak, bordering on the obsessive.